johndwells/Minimee/README.md

 		'combine_js'		=> 'yes',

 		/**
+		 * Specify which minification library to use for your CSS.
+		 * Values: 'minify' or 'cssmin'
+		 * Default: minify
+		 */
+		'css_library'	=> 'minify',

+		/**
-		 * Whether or not to prepend the base URL to relative @import and image paths in CSS. 'yes' or 'no'.
+		 * Whether or not to prepend the base URL to relative
+		 * @import and image paths in CSS. 'yes' or 'no'.
 		 * Values: 'yes' or 'no'
 		 * Default: yes
 		 */
 		'css_prepend_mode'	=> 'yes',

 		/**
-		 * Override the URL used when prepending URL to relative @import and image paths in CSS.
+		 * Override the URL used when prepending URL to relative
+		 * @import and image paths in CSS.
 		 * Defaults to Base URL.
 		 */
 		'css_prepend_url'	=> '/path/to/site.com',

+		/**
+		 * Specify which minification library to use for your JS.
+		 * Values: 'jsmin' or 'jsminplus'
+		 * Default: jsmin
+		 */
+		'css_library'	=> 'jsmin',

 		/**
 		 * Turn on or off ALL minifying. 'yes' or 'no'.